marph91/pocket-cnn/README.md

 - Exporting to ONNX
 - Generating the hardware description with picocnn

-# Further notes
+# History

+The tag `weights_in_bram` marks the last commit with:
+- Weights and bias stored in BRAM.
+- Using DSP for the matrix multiplications.
+&rarr; This got depracated by "Direct Hardware Mapping".

-The legacy tag `cocotb_caffe` contains:
+The tag `cocotb_caffe` marks the last commit with:
 - Cocotb testbenches.
-- Integration of caffe and pytorch without the intermediate representaion in ONNX.
+- Integration of caffe and pytorch.
+&rarr; This got deprecated by using VUnit as test runner and ONNX as CNN format.